 Grievance Procedures for Students

 Complaints alleging misconduct as defined in this policy should be reported within 90 days of the alleged offense.
 Complainants may seek informal or formal resolution.
-An informal resolution is not possible in cases of alleged sexual assault.
+The complaint form can be found here: https://conduct.oglethorpe.edu/non-academic-student-complaints-appeals-form/.

-Informal resolution focuses on communication, education and resolution while formal procedures focus on investigation and discipline.
-An informal resolution is not possible in cases of sexual assault.
-Informal complaints will be resolved within 15 business days with a written resolution given to each of the parties involved.
-If the situation results in an impasse, the complainant will be given a notice of impasse within 15 business days from the filing of the incident.
-If a notice of impasse is given and the complainant wishes to file a formal written complaint, the complainant must do so within 30 business days of the date of notice of impasse unless a waiver in filing time is requested.
+Typically, an informal resolution focuses on communication, education, and resolution while formal procedures focus on investigation and discipline.
+Informal resolutions will be carried out within 30 business days from the complaint.
+If the situation is an impasse, the complainant will be given a notice of impasse and may elect to pursue a formal complaint within 30 business days of the date of notice of impasse.

 When a formal complaint is filed an investigation will be initiated.
-The person alleged of misconduct will be given 10 business days to provide a signed response to the requesting official.
-A copy will be provided to the complainant.
-If the alleged harasser fails to respond, the presumption will be made that the allegation(s) in the complaint are true.
-A written determination will be issued to the complainant within 60 business days of the receipt of the formal written complaint.
+The person alleged of misconduct or discrimination will be provided the opportunity to submit a written response to the allegations.
+A written determination will be issued based on the investigation within 60 business days of the receipt of the formal written complaint.
 If the procedure requires an extension of time, the complainant will be informed in writing of the reasons, the status of the investigation and the probable date of completion.

-Cases that may require disciplinary action will be handled according to the established discipline procedures of the University.
+Cases that require disciplinary action will be handled according to the established discipline procedures of the University.
 Student organizations in violation of this policy may be subject to the loss of University recognition.
-Complainants shall be protected from unfair retribution.